Finance and Accounting MSc

 About the Course

-The programme includes topics such as the theory of finance, company valuation, the assessment of corporate risk, international accounting standards, corporate governance and financial statement analysis.
-Subsequently, it provides a solid platform for a successful career in the financial sector and financial accounting.
+The Finance and Accounting Masters programme includes topics such as the theory of finance, company valuation, the assessment of corporate risk, international accounting standards, corporate governance and financial statement analysis.

 Tel +44 (0)1895 265285